Okekejr/my-pokemonCard-app/README.md

 <img width="1437" alt="Screenshot 2024-03-08 at 01 00 18" src="https://github.com/Okekejr/my-pokemonCard-app/assets/85338878/e14dff4f-68dd-48ea-b31b-d83e9a16a25c">

-## Need Some Pokemon URL's to play around with? here are a few
+## Need Some Pokemon URLs to play around with? here are a few

 - [
   - name: "Ivysaur",